 Thoughts Beneath the Dome

-Having stood in the Capitol looking up at that monstrous dome, it is easy to marvel at its magnificence.
+Having stood in the Rotunda of the Capitol looking up at that beautiful, monstrous dome, it is easy to marvel at its magnificence.
 But there should be no illusions that Thomas U. Walter was the ‘god of American architects.’
 His life was superlative in many ways, and it is also laced with heart ache and tragedy.
 The historical records does not delve into many of his feelings about his family or his trials or his thoughts.

 Thomas Ustick Walter?
 Thank you for the chance to know you.